wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP1.md

 ## Introduction

 The aim of this practical is to introduce you to the recent, efficient and accurate tools to perform gene expression analysis for population genomics studies.
 RNA-seq performed on the Illumina platform is now a mature technology (first papers published in 2008), but there are still hurdles for its analysis.
-Mapping is long, it generates large BAM files which are incovenient to manipulate, reads mapping to multiple locations are often just discarded, gene coverage is unequal due to biases during library preparation steps, etc. There have been a few recent methodological developments that are real game-changers for the analysis and interpretation of RNA-seq data, and that you will discover in this practical.
+Mapping is long, it generates large BAM files to are incovenient to manipulate, reads mapping to multiple location are often just discarded, gene coverage is inequal due to biases during library preparation steps, etc. There have been a few recent methodological developments that are real game-changers for the analysis and interpretation of RNA-seq data, and that you will discover in this practical.

 For the analyses of this practical, you will make use of data stored in the `~/data/rnaseq/` folder in the virtual machine.
 When you download or generate data by yourself, it will be convenient to add them to this folder too.